siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_Border_Router_WakeUp/rcp_modification.md

 ## Build and Flash the RCP

 After compilation, flash the firmware into EFR32.
 Don't forget to add a bootloader.
-If you want to use printf for debugging, enable the `Tiny printf` component and the `IOsStream RTT` component, and use a RTT console to display log.
+If you want to use printf for debugging, enable the `Tiny printf` component and the `IOStream RTT` component, and use a RTT console to display log.